-14.1 This has been another challenging year in which the Council has had to address a budget shortfall of £1.136m whilst contending with a pandemic.
-The Government is providing more support in 2022/23 however much of this support is one-off in nature.
-To meet this challenge the Council has identified £1.136m of savings and is now in the position to set a balanced budget.

-- 14.2 With the further delay to the Fair Funding Review, the financial challenge now moves to 2023/24.
-It is now clear that the Government does intend to introduce some reform of local government funding for 2023/24 although there may well be some form of transitional relief as we move from one funding system to another.
-Consequently we must prepare the Council for the impact of the review and so the 2023/24 budget round will again be difficult as the Council grapples with the impact of reducing government funding, the continued impact of the Pandemic on our finances and the building capacity to invest in the initiatives detailed in Platform for our Places.
+- 14.1 This has been another challenging year in which the Council has had to address a budget shortfall of £0.168m whilst contending with a pandemic.
+The Government is providing more support in 2022/23 however much of this support is one-off in nature, consequently these additional resources have been set aside to support the Council in managing the risks associated with the pandemic.
+To meet this challenge the Council has identified £0.168m of savings and is now in the position to set a balanced budget. - 14.2 With the further delay to the Fair Funding Review, the financial challenge now moves to 2023/24.
+It is now clear that the Government does intend to introduce the Fairer Funding review for 2023/24 although there may well be some form of transitional relief as we move from one funding system to another.
+Consequently we must prepare the Council for the impact of the review and so the budget round will again be difficult as the Council grapples with the impact of reducing government funding, the continued impact of the Pandemic on our finances and the building capacity to invest in the initiatives detailed in Platform for our Places.
 Consequently, the strategy of delivering commercial income growth and business efficiencies continues to play a vital role in balancing the budget.
-Nevertheless, given the scale of the potential challenges ahead, a refreshed budget strategy will be presented in July next year which will bring forward new savings initiatives. - 14.3 Provided we continue to deliver on our agreed budget strategy, the Council will become increasingly financially resilient over the next 5-10 years as government funding reduces and we become largely funded by our community through Council Tax, retained Business Rates and income from our commercial services. - 14.4 The aims of 'Platforms for our Places' are critical to our success.
+Nevertheless, given the scale of the potential challenges ahead, a refreshed budget strategy will be presented in July next year which will bring forward new savings initiatives. - 14.3 Provided we continue to deliver on this strategy, the Council will become increasingly financially resilient over the next 5-10 years as government funding reduces and we become largely funded by our community through Council Tax, retained Business Rates and income from our commercial services. - 14.4 The aims of 'Platforms for our Places' are critical to our success.
 Developing the local economy to increase employment space and local jobs together with the provision of new homes is one of the strategic measures that the Council can take to protect its longer term financial interests, however there will inevitably be some difficult days ahead as the Council seeks to address the remaining budget shortfall. - 14.5 There will need to be a sharp focus on financial health over the next couple of years whilst we balance the budget and rebuild the reserves.
-However, we must not forget that the Council has a good track record in dealing with such challenges - 14.6 Finally, in preparing the strategy and forecast for 2022/23 an assessment was carried out of the significant risks and opportunities which may have an impact on the Council's budget.
+However, we must not forget that the Council has a good track record in dealing with such challenges

+14.6 Finally, in preparing the strategy and forecast for 2022/23 an assessment was carried out of the significant risks and opportunities which may have an impact on the Council's budget.
 Where quantifiable, the budget has been adjusted accordingly but it is important to acknowledge that there are still some risks to the overall position which may have to be funded from reserves.
 Members will continue to receive regular budget monitoring reports and updates to the Council's 5-year Medium Term Financial Plan, to ensure that the financial challenges ahead are effectively met.